ni/instrumentstudio-plugins/csharp/docs/Creating A CSharp Plugin.md

 </Project>
 ```

-Run `dotnet build` to ensure the plugin project is buildable at this point.
+Run `dotnet build` to ensure the plug-in project is buildable at this point.

 ## Add the ParticipatesInComposition Attribute